History of Snodland Town Football Club

-Snodland Football Club enjoyed life in the top flight of the Kent County League since 1992.
+Snodland Football Club enjoyed life in the top flight of the Kent County League from 1992 until 2016.
 But it all started back in the early 1900s when Snodland’s first recorded match was against West Malling.
 In the early years, right up to 1992, the club played its football in the Maidstone League where we were winners of the Premier Division on many occasions along with the coveted Kent Junior Cup.

 Brief History of Snodland Nomads FC